vr-voyage/blender_bones_merger/README.md

 This tool add an option to the Armature "Edit Mode" context menu, in order to merge bones **and** their respective weight paint in one operation.

+Currently the tool is still limited to armature linked to one Mesh.

 I mainly use this to clean up unused bones on 3D avatars for VRChat.

 # Screenshots